peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 After iterating the Jacobi solver 100 times, the error $e=f-Av$ is much smaller on the coarse $2h$ grid than it is on the original $h$ grid (though a lot more iterations are still needed to get close to the actual answer).
 The efficiency gains can be even greater if you move to even more coarse grids:

+![error_vs_gridsize]{:class="img-responsive"}

+This behavior is really simple to understand when you look at what happens when you move from a fine grid to a coarse grid:

+![fine_to_coarse]{:class="img-responsive"}

+Slowly varying functions on the fine grid _appear_ to vary more rapidly on the coarse grid!
+So this is why the Jacobi method is better on coarser grids, and it motivates the main steps of the multigrid method:

+1. Start on some grid with spacing $h$, a linear differential operator $A$, driving function $f$, and initial guess $v^0$.
+2. Move to a coarser grid with spacing $2h$
+3. Use the Jacobi solver a few times here to get a better trial solution
+4. Move back to the fine grid
+5. Run the Jacobi solver a few more times to finish up

+These steps are easily visualized:

+![one_level_v]{:class="img-responsive"}

+Of course you don't have to stop with one grid-coarsening step - in fact, it's best to move to the coarsest grid possible, using the Jacobi solver there, and then moving back to the fine grid:

+![multi_level_v]{:class="img-responsive"}

+This is called the V-cycle multigrid method (VMG for short), and it allows these sorts of problems to be solved way faster than using the Jacobi method on the original problem alone.

 # Appendix: Dirichlet Boundary Conditions